Alpkant/Haskify/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments
+- **Ahmadkhedeir** - This repo is based on his Haskell version of Haskify.
+The base interaction and design created by him.
 - **Goethe University Frankfurt** - Academic support and resources
 - **Monaco Editor** - Powerful code editing capabilities
 - **DeepSeek** - AI language model integration